kandykan/kandykan.github.io/_pages/about.md

 I am a linguist and a translator.
 I translate from Mandarin Chinese (and sometimes French) into English.
 My areas of specialty in translation include video game localization and literature.

-I have also done research in computational linguistics at CMU's [Language Technologies Institute](https://www.lti.cs.cmu.edu/), the machine translation start-up [Unbabel](https://unbabel.com), and [ÉTS Montréal](https://www.etsmtl.ca).
+I have also done computational linguistic research at CMU's [Language Technologies Institute](https://www.lti.cs.cmu.edu/), the machine translation start-up [Unbabel](https://unbabel.com), and [ÉTS Montréal](https://www.etsmtl.ca).

-Outside of work, I also really enjoy beef noodle soup, *Star Wars*, and [pressing crosswalk buttons](/blog/)!
+Outside of work, I also really enjoy beef noodle soup, _Star Wars_, and [pressing crosswalk buttons](/blog/)!
 My hometown is [Oak Ridge, Tennessee](https://exploreoakridge.com), one of the secret cities of the Manhattan Project.

-*[CMU]: Carnegie Mellon University
-*[ÉTS]: École de technologie supérieure